If you frequent brewpubs, you’ve most likely heard of the term “beer flight". However, if you’re…

 What is in your beer?
 Have you ever wondered what goes into that can, bottle, or glass of beer you’re holding?
-What creates the taste you love, whether it’s bitterness or sweetness or sour or funk or booziness?
+What creates the beer taste you love, whether it’s bitterness or sweetness or sour or funk or booziness?
 Beer contains just 4 ingredients.
-But those 4 ingredients produce magic.
+But those 4 beer ingredients produce magic.

 Curiosity is one of life’s greatest assets.
 It bridges the distance between the knower and the learner.
 Beer seems confusing and complicated because of the process it takes to make it.
 Brewing beer is an art form, how your favorite beer is brewed depends on the type of beer it is.
 Nevertheless, the fundamentals of brewing any type of beer is essentially the same.